rhambrick/handGestures/README.md

 - MediaPipe offers CNN parameter adjustments, so the program can be adjusted to different levels of confidence.

 ### Summary:
-> Built a hand-tracking virtual mouse in Python using MediaPipe; implemented real-time gesture detection with left/right click logic and visual interaction feedback.
+> Built a hand-tracking virtual mouse in Python using MediaPipe computer vision.
+Implemented real-time gesture detection with left/right click logic and visual interaction feedback.